trangle1302/cancer-tissue-segmentation/README.md

 Segmentation with lesion annotation: one of the winner's solutions (1 in 3 publications provided) Weakly labeled semantic segmentation (binary label): Attention net, Unet

-Next meeting 29/3/2019
+Meeting 01/4/2019
-Trang: implement more models, try MCOF if possible, put comments into code for review later
+Trang: implement more models, try MCOF if possible, put comments into code for review later.
+Update: Tried densenet169 and inceptionv3 in pytorch.
-Ethan: Combining the 3 literature review into final report format, download images from kaggle and upload into google drive for Colab
+Ethan: Combining the 3 literature review into final report format, download images from kaggle and upload into google drive for Colab.
+Update: combined 3 reviews, but need to check the flow and consistency again.
+Downloaded kaggle images and uploaded on Drive.
-Reda: investigate the possibility of using Nextflow to elevate the multiple model ensemble later
+Reda: investigate the possibility of using Nextflow to elevate the multiple model ensemble later.
+Update: Nextflow is not usable for this project.

+Meeting 12/4/2019
+Trang: implement Resnet?, put comments.
+Start code review
+Ethan: Adjust the report.
+Start code review.
+Reda: Check out unit tests (Dawid's links) and decompressing images from Colab.

 Phase 4: Data analysis, report writing (3 weeks, meeting: )
 Report:
+EDA: data description, class imbalance
-Performance metrics: FROC, AUC, comparing this to results from state-of-the-art model at the moment Generate nice images of segmented mask for reports Discuss limits/disadvantages of our models
+Performance metrics: FROC, AUC, comparing this to results from state-of-the-art model at the moment Unit tests: what are the tests that we conducted?
+Are they enough?
+What are other essential tests that was not possible for us to perform?
+Reason.
+Generate nice images of segmented mask for reports Discuss limits/disadvantages of our models